 In Argentina's first General Election in almost ten years, on Sunday (11 March), a big presidential vote want to the Peronist candidate, Dr.

-In Argentina's first General Election in almost ten years, on Sunday (11 March), a big presidential vote want to the Peronist candidate, Dr. Hector Campora.
+Background: In Argentina's first General Election in almost ten years, on Sunday (11 March), a big presidential vote want to the Peronist candidate, Dr. Hector Campora.

 With results from all but 800 of the 55,000 polling centres in, Dr. Campora had polled 49 per cent of the votes, just short of the 50 per cent needed to win outright.
 But President Lanusse indicated that a second round run-off will not be necessary.